Fusing Pretrained ViTs with TCNet for Enhanced EEG Regression: Conclusion

 Our findings highlight the criticality of nuanced feature extraction in interpreting complex EEG data, with the EEGViT-TCNet model demonstrating notable performance enhancements.
 This indicates that features, often overlooked by traditional models, can be captured and leveraged for more accurate regression analysis, suggesting a broad array of applications, from clinical diagnostics to enhanced brain-computer interfaces.

-For future research, the horizon of EEG analysis and deep learning promises continued expansion and innovation.
+As we chart the course for future research, the horizon of EEG analysis and deep learning promises continued expansion and innovation.
 The development of increasingly sophisticated models capable of navigating the complexities inherent in EEG data is anticipated.
 A pivotal challenge will be enhancing the interpretability of these models, ensuring they not only perform optimally but also offer actionable insights for practitioners.
-For example, the performance of nearly all effective models in EEG analysis currently relies heavily on the subject-dependent nature on which they are trained, leading to the possibility of poor generalization in some instances.
 Moreover, integrating these advanced models into real-world applications will be crucial, extending the benefits of this research to society at large.
+Additionally, exploring various deep learning techniques on different datasets for comparative studies (\cite{an2023transfer,an2023survey,jiang2023successfully,gui2024remote,lu2023machine,chen2024trialbench,ma2022traffic,ma2024data,tan2023audio,tan2021multivariate,qiu2023modal,zhao2024deep,zhang2022attention,zhang2023trep}) could provide valuable insights and further enhance the field.

 In sum, the fusion of TCNet and pretrained ViTs within the EEG regression domain exemplifies the transformative power of targeted feature extraction and advanced data processing.
 This study not only redefines the standards for EEG analysis but also lights the way for future endeavors in the realms of deep learning and neural data interpretation.
 As we delve deeper into the complexities of the human brain, the significance of innovative computational models grows ever more evident, harboring the potential for groundbreaking discoveries in neuroscience and artificial intelligence.